 - (a) This Part will be effective March 1, 2017.
-Covered entities will be required to annually prepare and submit to the superintendent a certification of compliance with New York State Department of Financial Services Cybersecurity Regulations under section 500.17(b) of this Part commencing February 15, 2018. - (b) The second amendment to this Part shall become effective upon [add date of publication of the Notice of Adoption in the State Register].
+Covered Entities will be required to annually prepare and submit to the superintendent a Certification of Compliance with New York State Department of Financial Services Cybersecurity Regulations under section 500.17(b) of this Part commencing February 15, 2018. - (b) The second amendment to this Part shall become effective November 1, 2023.